-Additional Resources
+2.4 Additional Resources

-Lecture Information: All the lecture notes will be posted on Courselink and generally before the specific lecture.
-The posted set are skeleton in character.
+Lecture Information: Some lecture notes will be posted on Courselink, generally before the specific lecture.
+Note that posted notes will be incomplete, prepared with the intention that students will take additional notes during lectures.

 Lab Information: Requirements will be posted on Courselink.